benkasminbullock/kvg/README.md

 elements, the library user only needs to think about the tree of `Child`, `Group`, `Text`, and `Path` elements, and does not need to give the elements numbers by himself.

+There is an example, `read-write-test`, in the `cmd` subdirectory, which reads all the files in `kvg.KVDir`, then writes the XML back out again, to check that the formats are kept identical.